🎮

 JXD 683 becomes much easier to judge once it is forced into the same room as Sega Gopher, Dingoo A320, and Dingoo A330.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 JXD 683 versus Sega Gopher is interesting because better value is the obvious angle.
 If JXD 683 feels almost right but not quite, Sega Gopher is the sort of nearby detour that can completely change the shortlist.
 Sega Gopher is tracked around Discontinued.
 Its overall rating is ⭐️.
-In practice, jXD 683 versus Dingoo A320 is interesting because more powerful is the obvious angle.
-Dingoo A320 sits close enough to JXD 683 to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, jXD 683 versus Dingoo A320 is interesting because more powerful is the obvious angle.
+From another angle, if JXD 683 feels almost right but not quite, Dingoo A320 is the sort of nearby detour that can completely change the shortlist.
 Dingoo A320 is tracked around Discontinued.
 In practice, its overall rating is ⭐️⭐️.
 In practice, jXD 683 versus Dingoo A330 is interesting because more powerful is the obvious angle.
 Compared with JXD 683, Dingoo A330 makes the more obvious play for readers who care about more powerful.
 Dingoo A330 is tracked around Discontinued.

 CPU duties are handled by Sunplus SPCA536A.
 Memory is listed at 16 MB SDRAM.
 The sheet rates the overall performance at ⭐️, or roughly 1 on the normalized scale.